quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Interface to TLS

-As shown in {{schematic}}, the interface from QUIC to TLS consists of three primary functions:
+As shown in {{schematic}}, the interface from QUIC to TLS consists of four primary functions:

 - Sending and receiving handshake messages
+- Processing stored transport and application state from a 0-RTT capable session ticket and determining if it is valid to accept early data on the connection
 - Rekeying (both transmit and receive)
 - Handshake state updates